PointFiveLabs/s3dmap/README.md

 From AWS Official Documentation:
 > A prefix is a string of characters at the beginning of the object key name.
 A prefix can be any length, subject to the maximum length of the object key name (1,024 bytes).
 You can think of prefixes as a way to organize your data in a similar way to directories.
 However, prefixes are not directories.

+**While the ideal architecture strives to create the "designated bucket" (coined by @omritsa) with a well defined purpose, you already have huge "generalized buckets" in your cloud environment, and you would probably prefer any activity rather than migrate those existing piles of data to new buckets.
+The remedy comes in the form of designated-prefixes!**

+#### In a nutshell:
+- The bucket is only a semantic wrapper for the actual cost-driving entities: the prefixes (directories)
+- S3 storage is not hierarchial (excluding the new Express One Zone), but prefixes and sub-prefixes essentially create a hierarchial tree structure
+- Moreover, it is common for objects’ attributes to be fairly consistent within a specific prefix branch
+- The prefixes are the tangible organizational units in S3 for storage class management via Lifecycle Policies (a bucket does not have a storage class)
+    - Lifecycle Policies, Expiration Policies and Intelligent Tiering, in turn, are the toolset for you to achieve the goal of the game
-Under the hood, prefixes are implicit instructions for S3 to partition the physical data storage.
+- Under the hood, prefixes are implicit instructions for S3 to partition the physical data storage.
 Thus, most relevant S3 mechanisms work by the prefix:
     - Lifecycle Policies
     - Intelligent Tiering
     - Expiration Policies
     - API (prefixes actually let you horizontally scale API requests per second!)
     - Inventory
     - ...

-## Features
-- Interactive treemap browsing of S3 bucket storage
-- Detailed prefix-level analysis
-- Configurable layers of insights
-- Anonymizer script to share bucket structure without conveying objects names

-## Future
-- Adding other GIS-like layers of insights: Cost, Access Logs, Lifecycle Rules, Object Attributes, CloudFront
-- Support Parquet Inventory input

 ## Getting Started
 ### Prerequisites